Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Discussion

-We recommend future studies to apply evolution models to this framework that are both flexible in terms of planet interior composition, but also self-consistent with regards to process such as interior-envelope interactions and also non-equilibrium processes such as photochemistry \citep[e.g.][]{Rigby2024,Nixon2025,Rigby2026}.
+We recommend future studies to apply evolution models to this framework that are both flexible in terms of planet interior composition, but also self-consistent with regards to processes such as interior-envelope interactions \citep[e.g.][]{Young2024,Rogers2025c}, non-equilibrium processes such as photochemistry \citep[e.g.][]{Rigby2024,Nixon2025,Rigby2026}{\jr{, and metallicity-dependent atmospheric escape efficiencies \citep[e.g.][]{Yoshida2022,Broome2025}}}.
 Such modelling efforts will result in tighter constraints being made on atmospheric structure and composition due to regions of parameter space being ruled out on theoretical bounds.
 The combination of this framework with tighter measurement uncertainties on planet mass and atmospheric escape rates, as discussed in Section \ref{sec:combinedResults}, will allow for robust conclusions to be made for a given planet.